 Graduate covering letters for civil engineering, construction and quantity surveying jobs

-This is how you write a great covering letter for a construction internship or graduate job – whether the vacancy is in engineering, management, design or surveying.
+Our tips and templates reveal how to write a great covering letter for an entry-level job in construction – whether the vacancy is in engineering, management, design or surveying.

-You should always write a covering letter (sometimes referred to as a cover letter) to accompany your CV if you are applying via email, for example to a smaller employer.
-If you are applying to a larger employer that recruits through an online application form, you may be required to upload a covering letter and a CV, too.
+As a construction job candidate, you should always write a covering letter (sometimes referred to as a cover letter) to accompany your CV if you are applying via email.
+You may also be asked to submit a covering letter or personal statement if you are applying via an online application form, although this is rarer.

-1. The opening: how to begin your covering letter
+1. The opening: how to begin your built environment covering letter

 If you are writing your covering letter directly into an email window or text box on an online application form, your letter should be in email format (no address or date required).
 If you are writing a covering letter in a MS Word document or similar and attaching it to an email, write it as a formal letter with your address and a date.

 Start your covering letter using ‘Dear’.
 Apply to a named person, rather than ‘Sir/Madam’ if you can.
 A large construction employer usually specifies how to address a covering letter to them on their recruitment FAQ webpage.
-However, if a name isn’t provided, ring up the office’s reception and ask them for one.
-Check whether a female recruiter would prefer to be addressed as ‘Miss’, ‘Ms’ or ‘Mrs’.
+However, if a name isn’t provided, you can always ring up the office’s reception and ask them for one.

 Then say which job you are applying for and where you found the job ad.